Bioconductor/BBS/Doc/Troubleshoot-builds-HOWTO.md

-  on one or more of them is later than the postrun script, you will need to run the postrun.sh script by hand ( and then afterwards you will need to run the update/prepare/push scripts on biocadmin by hand).
+  on one or more of them is later than the postrun script, you will need to run the postrun.sh script by hand ( and then afterwards you will need to run the update/prepare/push scripts on biocpush by hand).

 #### Taking a deeper look